 The 1600-tonne Penguin device is around 30 meters long, nine metres in height and has a draft of around seven meters.
 Only two meters are visible above the water surface.

-The device has been undergoing testing at Lyness since arriving in Orkney in June 2011 and was first deployed at the Billia Croo wave test site in Summer 2012.
-In January 2013 the device returned to Riga, in Latvia, for upgrades and maintenance, and arrived back in Orkney later in 2013.
+The device arrived in Orkney in June 2011 and was first deployed at the Billia Croo wave test site in Summer 2012.